North Queensland: Geography

 Other communities in North Queensland include Home Hill, Sarina, Bowen, Ayr, and Proserpine.
-Abbot Point, north of Bowen, is a large, coal exporting port undergoing significant expansion.
+Hinchinbrook Island is the largest island on the Great Barrier Reef and the largest island national park in Australia.
+Great Palm Island is home to the largest discreet Indigenous community in Australia.
+Wallaman Falls located near Wallaman, is Australia's highest, permanent single-drop waterfall.

 History

 Gugu Badhun (also known as Koko-Badun and Kokopatun) is an Australian Aboriginal language of North Queensland.
 The language region includes areas within the local government area of Charters Towers Region, particularly the localities of Greenvale and the Valley of Lagoons, and in the Upper Burdekin River area and in Abergowrie.